Is It Safe to Travel With Unvaccinated Kids in the Era of the Delta Variant?

 In addition to the public health concerns that traveling with unvaccinated children may present, there is also the issue of logistics.
 Some countries that have begun to open back up to international travelers are asking that those travelers present proof of COVID-19 vaccination.
 There are cruise lines and tour operators that have begun implementing mandatory vaccination policies as well.
 Where does that leave kids who don’t even have access to vaccines yet?

-When it comes to official government policies regarding travel restrictions for kids amid the pandemic, often “there is no clear guidance,” says Conte.
+When it comes to official government policies regarding travel restrictions for kids amid the pandemic, often “there is no clear guidance,” says Marta Conte, editor in chief of online family travel community Bébé Voyage.
 “This is why everyone is asking, ‘What’s happening with the kids?
 What documents do we need?’
 A lot of time there is no information at all.
 Kids are very much left behind.”

 Lidiya Ivanova, founder and travel concierge of Grand Cayman–based Barefoot Journeys, says that the fact that each destination has a different set of rules, not just in general but also as they apply to children, makes planning travel for families extremely complicated.